bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 The ``onMessage`` method is called every time the Executor receives an envelope.

-As we remember, there are two possible types of envelopes: echo-response and unreachable-response, which are stored in two different streams.
+As we remember, there are two possible types of envelopes in our example: echo-response and unreachable-response, which are stored in two different streams.

 We obtain envelopes from both of them and the name of the stream is stored in the ``envelope.stream`` field::